jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 #### Part 2:

-## Create a base Logistic Regression Model
+## Logistic Regression Model - Imbalanced Data

+Here we test to see how an ML algorithm predicts fraud on imbalanced data.
+That is, we're not resampling the data so both classes of low-risk & high-risk loans match.

+Our imbalanced y-target data shows way more low-risk loans than high-risk ones.

+<pre><code>
+y.value_counts()
+</code></pre>

+We'll use **scikit learn** features to import in the LR.
+We'll use a seed state value of 1 to replicate results.

+<pre><code> from sklearn.linear_model import LogisticRegression
+lr_model = LogisticRegression(solver='lbfgs', random_state=1)
+lr_model.fit(X_train, y_train)
+</code></pre>

+Run an accuracy score on how well an LR model predicted.

 After we cleaned the imbalanced loan dataset.
-We will re-sampled the cleaned training data with three different ML models.
+We will re-sampled the cleaned training data acorss three different ML models.
 In this case an oversampler, an undersampler, and a combination re-sampler.
 We first create each resampling model.
 And then resample the imbalanced training data.
-And then we will fit that resampled onto a Logistic Regression Model.
+And then we will fit that resampled onto a Logistic Regression Model, and then run predictions model scoring.

-We'll use **scikit learn** features ro

-<pre><code>
-from sklearn.linear_model import LogisticRegression lr_model = LogisticRegression(solver='lbfgs', random_state=1)
-lr_model.fit(X_train, y_train)
-</code></pre>

 ## MODEL 1: SMOTE Oversampler